-CONCLUSION: Population will likely increase to a range of between 20,679 to just over 25,000 people by 2040.
+CONCLUSION: Population may increase to a range of between 20,733 to just over 25,000 people by 2040.
 The most plausible figure would be about 21,500 or about 0.2% per year unless some major developments occur in the next 20 years.
 The Comprehensive Plan should address a range of possible population growth.